MAlshurbaji/TRUST-Seg/README.md

 Users are responsible for downloading the repositories and checkpoints, satisfying their licenses, installing their dependencies, and generating their own pseudo-labels.
 The scripts below only adapt locally installed models to TRUST-Seg's images and bbox prompts.

+> The paper uses SAM-L, MedSAM2-B, and GrabCut for ISLES 2022, and MedSAM2-CT, SAM2-S, and GrabCut for BraTS 2019.

-For SAM or MedSAM 2D inference:
+### 1. For SAM or MedSAM 2D inference:

 ```bash
 python scripts/external/generate_sam_2d.py \